Sony A6000 vs Fujifilm X100S

 Body comparison: Sony A6000 vs Fujifilm X100S

 The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Fujifilm X100S.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100S is notably larger (17 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the X100S are weather-sealed.